George Koob

-George F. Koob (born 1947) is a Professor and former Chair of the Committee on the Neurobiology of Addictive Disorders at The Scripps Research Institute and Adjunct Professor of Psychology, Psychiatry, and Skaggs School of Pharmacy and Pharmaceutical Sciences at the University of California, San Diego.
-In 2014 he became the director of the National Institute on Alcohol Abuse and Alcoholism.
+George F. Koob (born 1947) is a professor and former chair of the Committee on the Neurobiology of Addictive Disorders at the Scripps Research Institute and adjunct professor of Psychology, Psychiatry, and Skaggs School of Pharmacy and Pharmaceutical Sciences at the University of California, San Diego.
+In 2014 he became the director of the National Institute on Alcohol Abuse and Alcoholism and continues to hold that position.